PACSCL COVID-19 RESOURCES

 - Collecting COVID-19.
 PACSCL also invites members to contribute to a spreadsheet tracking which PACSCL institutions are actively collecting materials about the COVID-19 pandemic.
 This information can be useful to anyone looking for guidance or feedback on the collecting activities.
 Please fill out the survey even if you aren’t collecting pandemic-related materials (this information can be helpful, too!).

 - Web-archiving COVID-19.
 PACSCL has also launched a new partnership with Archive-It to develop a public collection of COVID-19 related material relevant to the region and the group’s members.
 The project is especially focused on involving organizations which do not currently have Archive-It accounts to provide a cost-free opportunity to explore and learn about the platform.
 This work will serve as a proof of concept and may lead to more collaborative PACSCL web archiving projects in the future, beyond the COVID-19 focus.
 Archive-It will also be holding a series of special “office hours” just for PACSCL.
 These are primarily intended for new Archive-It users learning how to use PACSCL’s COVID-19 collection, but it is open to any staff from any PACSCL institution.
 Dates and connection information will be shared on the PACSCL listserv.
-If you have any questions about this project or would like to receive an Archive-It login to participate, please contact Marge Huang.
+Details here.